YolandaCooper2505626/sol./README.md

 Updated README with new instructions - 894
 Added input validation - update 50
-Refactored code for better maintainability - update 32
+Refactored code for better maintainability - update 32 Added new feature for better user experience - update 18